-492.1 Overview The Live Scan coordinator is certified by the state Department of Justice as the Custodian of Record and sole member of AAUW California receiving results from Live Scan background checks.
+The Live Scan coordinator is certified by the state Department of Justice as the Custodian of Record and sole member of AAUW California receiving results from Live Scan background checks.
 All persons who may ever be alone in-person with a Tech Trek camper must undergo this background check that involves digital fingerprinting.
 This includes camp directors, nurses, core teachers, dorm mothers and any counselors 18 or older.
 It does not include virtual staff, branch coordinators, workshop presenters, speakers, or other short-term volunteers who will not ever be physically alone with minors.

-492.2 The qualifications for a Live Scan Coordinator are to be: Qualifications An AAUW California member. • An efficient record keeper. • Able to pass the FBI check.
-492.3 Duties The duties to the Live Scan Coordinator are to: Maintain list of potential staff members, sent by the camp directors, having the Live Scan procedure.
-Notify camp directors when each name is approved.
-Keep approval documentation secure.
-Send the camp directors the forms and instructions each year in the spring.
+The qualifications for a Live Scan Coordinator are to be:

+- An AAUW California member older than 21.

+- An efficient record keeper.

+- Able to pass the FBI check.

+The duties of the Live Scan Coordinator are to:

+- Maintain access to list of Live Scan cleared volunteers. - Update CampDoc when each name is approved. - Keep approval documentation secure. - Notify camp directors via CampDoc regarding who must complete each year.